Gnu Choice Review And Buying Advice

 Flex: Pretty stiff and more for the person that likes a more aggressive high back.

 Adjustability: It takes a little time to get things dialed but when you do it’s a little easier than getting bindings on and off for most riders than Traditional strap.
 I’m not a fan of reaching around to my calves to pull up a high back but that’s more me than most people.
 These bindings are better than most but they aren’t perfect and it can still take some secondary adjustments to get the bindings lined up.
 The pressure relief button worked well for me and I liked this idea.
-Usually with other bindings if you want to be fast they must be a little loose so there is just as much or more fine tuning with your straps as a normal biniding.
+Usually with other bindings, if you want to be fast they must be a little loose so there is just as much or finer tuning with your straps as a normal biniding.
 There is a lot less with Gnu’s pressure relief system.

 Heel-Toe Response: Pretty quick edge to edge and the reduced dead spot offered up pretty good leverage for quick turning.